safekhawaja/statistical_inference/notes.md

 Biases occurs if a sampled population does not reflect a population's interest (selection bias), subjects provide incorrect information (response bias) or particular subject do not respond (non-response bias) .

 A sample of n units is called a **simple random sample without replacement (SRSWOR)**.
 Enumerate all sets of nCn samples.
 Choose units with replacement from population, selecting new units until n distinct choices are made •Choose units without replacement from population

+**Stratified Sampling** is when the population is divided into subgroups **(strata)**, and a simple random sample is selected from each one.
+This uses the law of large numbers to infer statistical foundations.

+**Cluster Sampling** is when the population is divided into subgroups called **clusters**.
+Instead of sampling at random within each cluster, a random sample of clusters is selected and all units in each cluster are included in the sample, which is more representative.

+**Systematic Sampling** is when a population is ordered into a list, and the list is divided into consecutive segments of the same length.
+A random starting point is selected from the first segment, and the same point is sampled in each successive segment.

+**Multistage sampling** is a combination of the above methods.
+For instance, the population could be stratified, then clusters could be chosen, and then systematic sampling could be performed within each cluster

+### Summarizing Data